What Happens to Your Credit Card Debt When You Die?

 Unfortunately, we don’t live forever, so it’s prudent to plan ahead for your finances to be in order when you pass away.
 ‘When you die, what happens to your debt?’ is something we hear often.
 Will someone else, like next of kin, be responsible for paying it off?
 Or will it be erased?
 And, if so, what debts are forgiven when you die?

 Having answers to these questions is essential, especially if you have financial obligations that might take you years to resolve.

 In this article, we’ll talk about what happens to your debts after you die, what debts are forgiven at death, and who will shoulder the burden of your unresolved obligations.

 Who is Responsible for Your Debt After Death?

 The responsibility of paying for your debts after you die falls on your estate, which is composed of all of the assets that you own post-mortem.
-Your estate value is determined during the probate process, during which an executor (a trusted appointee) resolves your debts and then distributes the remaining inheritances according to your will.
+Your estate value is determined during the probate process, during which an executor should notify the credit bureaus of your passing, resolve your debts and then distribute the remaining inheritances according to your will.

 Secured vs Unsecured Debts

 Secured debt is always backed by an asset, so they have a repayment guarantee built-in.
 Generally, these debts resolve themselves with the collateral you originally established.
 Unsecured debts (such as credit cards and medical bills) go through the probate process and will eventually be forgiven if your estate can’t pay for them.

 In community property states (like California and Texas, to name a few), the spouse will legally inherit your outstanding debt, whether or not they were aware of it.
 However, they will only be responsible for the debts you incurred during the marriage.